Gon (manga)

 Gon (ゴン) is a Japanese manga series created by Masashi Tanaka.
-The series follows the adventures of the titular dinosaur character.
+It was originally serialized in Kodansha's seinen manga magazine Morning and its special editions from September 1991 to March 2002.
+The series follows the adventures of the titular dinosaur character, Gon.
 The manga has spawned multiple adaptations, including video games and an anime series.

-Premise
+Synopsis

-Gon is about a small dinosaur, named Gon, and his adventures in the wilderness.
-The manga makes use of no dialogue or sound effects and follows an episodic format.
-Each episode typically follows Gon trying to find something he wants (usually food, sleep, or solitude) and becoming entangled in the lives of other creatures in the surrounding area, with his encounters ranging from friendly to violent.
-The manga has very little continuity between episodes.
+The manga is about a small dinosaur named Gon and his adventures in the wilderness, long after the Age of the Dinosaurs.
+A silent comic, the manga makes use of no dialogue or sound effects and follows an episodic format.
+Each chapter typically follows Gon trying to find something he wants (usually food, sleep, or solitude) and becoming entangled in the lives of other creatures in the surrounding area, with his encounters ranging from friendly to violent.
+Being unusually strong and invincible, Gon always wins his fights against bigger foes.
+The manga has very little continuity between chapters.